realmorg/realm/apps/web/src/pages/docs/learn/bindings.md

 That's how the data binding feature works in Realm.

 Do you feel strange? something is missing in our tutorial, how do we render a children in our custom element?
-Don't worry, we'll learn about it in the next tutorial, let's learn about <anchor-link href="/docs/learn/children">Children Rendering</anchor-link>.
+Don't worry, we'll learn about it in the next tutorial about <anchor-link href="/docs/learn/children">Children Rendering</anchor-link>.